-If you have a missing tooth, you’ll need an excellent dentist in Seattle to provide you with personalized dental advice about your options for replacing it, and to perform the needed procedure.
+If you have a missing tooth, you’ll need an excellent dentist in Kirkland to provide you with personalized dental advice about your options for replacing it, and to perform the needed procedure.
 You may also be feeling a little anxious about having dental work, and want an option for relieving that anxiety.
 You’ll be happy to learn that Dr. Mark Caggiano of Seattle’s Best Smiles offers top-quality dental care, including sedation dentistry.
 That means you’ll get a great smile, and you’ll feel relaxed during any necessary procedures.
-To schedule your appointment with Dr. Caggiano, your dentist in Seattle, please contact our office.
+To schedule your appointment with Dr. Caggiano, your dentist in Kirkland, please contact our office.

 If you’re missing a tooth, then you’ll need something to fill the gap in order to restore your smile.
 This becomes even more important if you’re missing a few teeth adjacent to each other.
 How can the gap be filled, so that you have your beautiful smile – and your ability to chew – back?

 One option for filling the gap is and restoring your smile a dental bridge.

 A dental bridge is a permanent prosthetic intended to replace a missing tooth.
 The artificial tooth is known as a pontic.
 It’s secured to the teeth on either side of the missing tooth.
 This is typically done using crowns on those teeth, but metal clasps can also be used.

 The process for getting a dental bridge is similar to the process for getting a crown on a single tooth.
 At the patient’s first visit to the dentist in Kirkland, the teeth that will be used to anchor the bridge are prepared to receive crowns.
 This involves removing some enamel from them, to make room for the crown.
 Impressions are made of the area with dental clay.
 A temporary bridge (usually made of acrylic) is then placed.